 - Sign out from the lost or stolen device so that no one else can access your Google account even when they crack the screen lock.

 Scenario 3: No Longer Have Access to Your Recovery Email

 In case you forgot to update your recovery email (or no longer have access), it becomes a little more difficult to regain access to your Google account.
 However, there is still a way.

-In the Account recovery section, Google will ask you to provide an alternative email to contact you later.
+- In the Account recovery section, Google will ask you to provide an alternative email to contact you later.

-The alternative email address will receive a Google verification code.
+- The alternative email address will receive a Google verification code.

-Go to the Account recovery section and enter the code.
+- Go to the Account recovery section and enter the code.

 Scenario 4: Forgot Username

 Did you forget your Google username?
 Go to the user recovery email link and get the details of the username from the “Find your email” section.

 - Enter your recovery email or phone number in the required field.